ysrepo/sandbox/README.md

    g.
 Reopen your Ubuntu (VS Code under WSL: Ubuntu as in step 2.) session and verify the path is no longer inherited: `echo $PATH`

    h.
-Verify if the displayed $PATH contains `/usr/local/lib`, otherwise manually add `/usr/local/lib` to the $PATH.
+Verify whether the displayed $PATH contains `/usr/local/lib`, otherwise manually add `/usr/local/lib` to the $PATH.
 It is a necessary requirement to start debugging.
-If `/usr/local/lib` isn't present in the current $PATH then:
+In case that `/usr/local/lib` isn't present in the current $PATH then:

-      - run `nano ~/.bashrc` or (`sudo nano ~/.bashrc` if permission for writing wasn't granted)
+      - run `nano ~/.bashrc` or (`sudo nano ~/.bashrc` when permission for writing wasn't granted)

       - scroll to the very bottom of the file

-      - append the following line `export PATH="$PATH:/path/to/your/directory"`
+      - append the following line `export PATH="$PATH:/usr/local/lib"`

       - press Ctrl + O then Enter to save, and Ctrl + X to exit the editor